team1868/frc2017/README.md

 Changing the INI File
 ========
-ssh admin@10.18.68.2    ---> this is the static IP of the roboRIO
+- ssh admin@roborio-1868-frc.local or admin@10.18.68.2 (if set on roboRIO)
---->password is empty (just hit return) cd /home/lvuser ls  ---> lists files vi robot.ini
+--->password is empty (just hit return)
+- cd /home/lvuser
+- ls  ---> lists files
+- vi robot.ini
 ---> you can modify this file by typing "i" (for insert).
 When you're done, hit escape and then ":wq" (saves and quits)

 ------------------------------------------------------------